-Applications must be submitted by October 27th, 2023.
-If more than 10 first descendants apply, then a random draw will be performed to identify those that will receive a permit.
+Applications must be submitted by October 25th, 2024.
+If more than 10 first descendants apply, then permits will be issued through a random draw.
 If less than 10 first descendants apply, then all the applicants will receive a permit to hunt.
-First descendant eligibility in future antierless elk hunts may be based on draw success in the previous year.